Sharing is caring!

 8. Level Up Artwork By Blending Colors Of Your Colored Pencils

-If you’re hunkered down with kids, try busting out the colored pencils.
+If you’re hunkered down with kids on a rainy or snowy day, try busting out the colored pencils.
 Show them how you can blend colored pencils in your (or your child’s) drawings.

 The alcohol breaks down the wax binder and allows the different colors to blend like paint.
-Just layer your colors then dab over some alcohol using a cotton bud, the rubbing alcohol will mix the different color layers into a rich uniform color.
+Just layer your colors, then dab over some alcohol using a Q-tip.
+The rubbing alcohol will mix the different color layers into a rich uniform color.

 Mix your layers of color-pencil drawings for a saturated look via Empty Easel